Sikorsky Ilya Muromets: Design and development

 The Ilya Muromets was first conceived and built as a luxurious aircraft.
-For the first time in aviation history, it had an insulated passenger saloon, comfortable wicker chairs, a bedroom, a lounge and even the first airborne toilet.
+It was the first aircraft to have an insulated passenger saloon, containing wicker chairs, a bedroom, a lounge, as well as the first airborne toilet.
 The aircraft also had heating and electrical lighting.
 The S-22 cockpit had sufficient space allowing several persons to observe the pilot.
 Openings on both sides of the fuselage permitted mechanics to climb out onto the lower wings to service the engines during flight.
 A hatch on the left side provided an entry to the main cabin, behind the cockpit.
 The main cabin featured two large windows on each side.
-Further back was a private cabin which included a berth, small table and a cabinet.
-Lighting was provided by a wind-driven generator and heating was supplied by two long engine exhaust pipes which passed through the corners of the cabin.
+Further back was a private cabin that included a berth, a small table, and a cabinet.
+Lighting was provided by a wind-driven generator and heating was supplied by two long engine exhaust pipes that passed through the corners of the cabin.
 Despite many advancements, the flight instruments on the Ilya Muromets were primitive.
 They included four tachometers, one per engine, a compass, a crude altimeter and airspeed indicator, two glass U-shaped tubes and a ball for bank indication, and a series of horizontal bars situated vertically on the nose of the fuselage for measuring climbs and descents.
-Later, in the bomber variants, a drift indicator and elementary bombsight was added to aid bombing.
+Later, in the bomber variants, a drift indicator and elementary bombsight were added to aid bombing.